greenonline/Z80_Playground/README.md

 I reused, where I could, the Squires '*forward-slash-and-lowercase-camelcase*' type of annotation – even though it feels rather inconsistent and messy/awkward.

 The board sold by 8bitstack.co.uk was, I believe, a 4 layer board – in the video, [Z80 Playground - the Single Board Computer that runs CP/M](https://www.youtube.com/watch?v=CIgxkcXNp1w) at [7:46](https://www.youtube.com/watch?v=CIgxkcXNp1w&t=466), John Squires states that he prefers to have a front power plane and a rear ground plane, hence a four plane board.
-However, I opted to use a simpler two layer board, as the frequencie involved are less than 10 MHz.
+However, I opted to use a simpler two layer board, as the frequencies involved are less than 10 MHz.

 In addition to the original Squires version, I also made two other variants: